Concordia-Earth/.github/README.md

 [ English ] | [ [Español](README.es.md) ]

 # 🌍 CONCORDIA — Belongs to Our Species
-...
-# 🌍 CONCORDIA — Belongs to Our Species

 **CONCORDIA** is an open-source, decentralized, and global technological infrastructure designed to allow humanity to express its collective will on decisions affecting our shared future.